E3SM-Project/datasm/docs/Managing_E3SM_Data_Publication_v0.5.md

 section on DSM System Migration.
 When new procedures initially developed to deal with one-off issues become routine, they can be absorbed into the datasm repository.
-Until then, one would want to capture the latest scripts and directory layouts "as if", so to be able to pick up where one left off at a new location.
+Until then, one would want to capture the latest scripts and directory layouts "as is", so to be able to pick up where one left off at a new location.

-The directory [STAGING]/Relocation is the home of the DataSM (DSM) Relocation System. it is deployed from the local github repository folder "datasm/datasm/Relocation".
+The directory `[STAGING]/Relocation` is the home of the DataSM (DSM) Relocation System. it is deployed from the local github repository folder "datasm/datasm/Relocation".

 sIn terms of routine operation, it holds: